idkr-client/idkr/README.md

 ## Features
 (W): Windows, (M): macOS, (L): Linux

-- Prompt window (used when importing settings) has a "Load File" button.
-	- This button lets you select a file and load its contents directly without opening the file in an external editor and copy-pasting it.

-Other features that have its settings are listed below.

 ### Settings
 - Disable Frame Rate Limit *
 - Accelerated Canvas *